open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 ## Temporality

-Every OTLP point has two associated timestamps.
-For OTLP Sum and Histogram points, the two timestamps indicate when the point was reset and when the sum was captured.
-For OTLP Gauge points, the two timestamps indicate when the measurement was taken and when it was reported as being still the last value.
+Every OTLP metric data point has two associated timestamps.
+The first, mandatory timestamp is the one associated with the observation, the moment when the measurement became current or took effect, and is referred to as `TimeUnixNano`.
+The second, optional timestamp is used to indicate when a series of events is unbroken, and is referred to as `StartTimeUnixNano`.

+The second timestamp is strongly recommended for Sum, Histogram, an Summary points, as it is necessary to correctly interpret the rate from an OTLP stream, in a manner that is aware of restarts.
+The use of `StartTimeUnixNano` to indicate the start of an unbroken sequence of measurements means it can also be used to encode implicit gaps in the stream.

-The notion of temporality refers to a configuration choice made in the system as a whole, indicating whether reported values incorporate previous measurements, or not.
+The notion of temporality refers to the way additive quanties are expressed, in relation to time, indicating whether reported values incorporate previous measurements or not.
+Sum and Histogram data points, in particular, support a choice of aggregation temporality.

 - *Cumulative temporality* means that successive data points repeat the starting timestamp.
 For example, from start time T0, cumulative data points cover time